garrettmroberts/one-app-a-week/pocket-tutor/README.md

 ## Future Improvements

-- Optimize prompts with structured inputs and outputs.
+- Better formatting on response text
-- Retain client context between api calls to save on api fees.
+- Retain client context between api calls.
-- Options tab allowing for changes in tone, attitude, grade level, lenth of lecture, etc.
+- Options tab allowing for changes in tone, attitude, difficulty level, lenth of lecture, etc.
 - Open Q&A session at end of lecture, supporting microphone access.
 - Allow for more fine tuning of syllabus via chat.
 - testing and linting